nesv/go-dynect/dynctl/README.md

 # dynctl

-A command-line tool for working with DynECT.
+A command-line tool for working with DynECT, that uses your `~/.netrc` file for credentials.

+## ~/.netrc

+By default, dynctl looks for a record in your `~/.netrc` file with the `machine` name `api.dynect.net`; however, you can tell dynctl to use a different record by specifying the `--machine, -m` flag.

 ## Usage